ionic-team/capacitor-docs/docs/main/android/index.md

 ## Android Support

-API 23+ (Android 6 or later) is supported, which represents arround 99% of the Android market.
+API 23+ (Android 6 or later) is supported, which represents around 99% of the Android market.
 Capacitor requires an Android WebView with Chrome version 60 or later.
 On Android 6, and 10+ Capacitor uses the [Android System WebView](https://play.google.com/store/apps/details?id=com.google.android.webview).
 On Android 7-9, [Google Chrome](https://play.google.com/store/apps/details?id=com.android.chrome) provides the WebView.

 ## Adding the Android Platform